Imagine the following situation.

 At one time, the business was worth between $20 million and $30 million.
 Currently, there was no value left in the business.
 It needed to be fixed for the family to regain capital above liquidation value.
 The real estate was worth more than the business, but the family was not making good decisions.
 The family was unable to do this themselves and unwilling to bring in help while they owned the business.

-Fortunately, through my network, I was able to find an alternative.
+Fortunately, I was able to find an alternative.
 An asset-based lending (ABL) fund I worked with specialized in mature manufacturing businesses.
 They proposed to buy the bank debt (at a discount) as a distressed debt investment, inject capital to revitalize the factories and supplement management as needed.
 They had a very strong background in metal-bending businesses, having been through this process several times.
 They would bring in talent, fix the manufacturing problems, sell the non-productive real estate and force the necessary, tough decisions to improve the value of the business.

 The family would not have to sell all of its equity.
 In addition to a distressed debt investment, the ABL fund would take a minority position in the business.
 With these actions, they hoped that all parties would exit at a rich valuation in several years.
 This created an option for the family that did not previously exist, saving hundreds of jobs and redistributing risk and reward more appropriately.
 While it is too soon to know the final outcome, we are optimistic that the situation will end well for all parties.
 Sometimes, it is who you know, not what you know, that matters.